 That year, I and most of the parents in my group were leaning toward clementine jack-o-lanterns.
 However, I wondered,

 “What if everyone brought clementines as their Halloween party treat?”

 I’ve Begun Steering Away from Edible School Halloween Treats

 This year, we ordered seeds from Save Our Monarchs to pass out at our Harvest Fest.
 The school we currently attend doesn’t celebrate Halloween or pass out treats, but they put on a fall harvest festival in its place.
 Since one of my kids has been celebrating the life cycle of butterflies, we decided that this could be our contribution.
 (Just a note though.
-I did order these in late September.
-They were supposed to arrive within 10-14 days, but have not arrived in that time.
-I was given no tracking information, and I’m beginning to worry they won’t arrive on time for our school festival.
-If you want them in time for trick-or-treat, you may be disappointed unless you pay the expedited shipping rates)
+I ordered these in late September and they took longer than expected to arrive.
+I recommend ordering early or paying for expedited delivery.)

 If The School Requires Pre-Packaged Halloween Treats:

 Once you get your store-bought snacks home, let your kids make them “Halloween Treats” by coloring these Printable Halloween Treat Bag Toppers from Thrifty Little Mom.
 Maybe they can even toss in a Halloween Joke.
 Making Memories With Your Kids has joke printables here.
 The best part of this plan is that your kids should be able to do the assembly themselves.
 You can set them at the table with crayons, scissors, a stapler and supplies while you do the dishes (or read FamilyFunTwinCities, whatever).

 Fruits and Veggies for School Halloween Treats??
 (Maybe):